agneevX/homelab/README.md

 - 🔊 3.5mm out...
   - Fenda E200 Plus

-Main server that runs the majority of my self-hosted apps, functions as a NAS and audio server using `librespot`, `shairport-sync`, and `mpv`.
+Main server that runs the majority of my self-hosted apps, runs the media stack, functions as a NAS and audio server using the likes of `librespot`, `shairport-sync`, and `mpv`.

-Runs (mostly in Docker):
+Runs in Docker containers:

 [🔗 **Docker Compose**](./docker-compose/falcon.yml)

 - 💡 [Home Assistant](https://github.com/agneevx/my-ha-setup)
-- � Grafana/Prometheus
 - �📽 Plex Media Server
-- 📺 Sonarr/Radarr
+- 📺 Servarr media stack
 - 🧲 qBittorrent

 ### DNS/proxy server